LOADING ...

 Travis was a DJ on the local station and an engineer

-who gave me my first real
+who gave me my real break

 Looking it's funny the way things turned out